VMjack64/SOC-Homelab/PART8.md

 Having spent a good amount of time searching logs & creating dashboard panels with Splunk, I definitely have gotten to the point where I have a grasp on the software fundamentals.
 With that, I took things to the next step and began analyzing some malware.
 Specifically, I’m going to run an Apollo executable on the Windows instance and try to analyze its activity with Splunk.

 ## Attack Preparations
-Before running the exectuable, I need to do some preparation work.
+Before running the executable, I need to do some preparation work.
 The first task on the list is to construct a brute force attack diagram outlining how the attack is going to play out:
 ![](/screenshots/94.png)
 ![](/screenshots/95.png)
 ![](/screenshots/96.png)